-Typically, children under the age of one and under 20 pounds are required to sit in a rear facing car seat with a five point harness.
-Toddlers and preschoolers can sit forward facing, but will still need to use the five point harness.
-In most states young children utilize a booster seat to get them to the right height to safely wear the regular car seat belt.
-Be sure to examine the specific height, weight, and age regulations for the child you will be travelling with before you depart.
+Typically, children under the age of one and under 20 pounds are required to sit in a rear-facing car seat with a five-point harness.
+Toddlers and preschoolers can sit forward-facing, but will still need to use the five-point harness.
+In most states, young children utilize a booster seat to get them to the right height to safely wear the regular car seat belt.
+Be sure to examine the specific height, weight, and age regulations for the child you will be traveling with before you depart.

 Sit in the Back

 In addition, most states require children under a certain age to sit in the back seat of the vehicle.
 The child restraint and location regulations are based on studies of crashes and are intended to protect children from injury or fatality if an accident occurs.
 Abiding by these laws is mandatory to prevent a fine and to prevent a potentially tragic situation.

 The National Highway Traffic and Safety Administration recommends children under twelve sit in the back seat of vehicles with front airbags as the airbag can cause serious injury to young children.
 They emphasize that children in rear-facing car seats should always be placed in the back seat, especially in vehicles with side airbags for the front seat passenger.
 Airbags that prevent injury for adults may be the cause of injury to young children and babies in rear-facing car seats.

 Children can be very distracting to drivers.
 They do not realize the driver needs to pay complete attention to the road.
 It can be difficult for a driver to ignore a crying or complaining child.
 Adults in the vehicle can take steps to reduce the distraction and make the ride safer.
 Consider the following tips: